Who's got the facts on cannabis legalization in NJ?

 In Colorado, the Marijuana Policy Group (MPG) found that the cannabis industry:

 Overall, this claim that the costs to society outweigh the revenue is an over-generalization that relies upon many different variables.
 It is very difficult to accurately collect, organize, and analyze these data.
 When making a decision regarding legalization a rational approach to cannabis policy, as well as drug policy in general, is needed.
-The Washington State report discussed above is possibly the most current credible source for discussing the costs and benefits of cannabis legalization.
+The Washington State report above is possibly the most current credible source for discussing the costs and benefits of cannabis legalization (as of March 2018).
 Quantitatively, they have concluded that the costs do not outweigh the benefits.

 There exists a major flaw in the argument that cannabis is a gateway drug.
 The simple correlation that many people use cannabis before using "harder" drugs does not prove that "cannabis use leads to the use of harder drugs."
 Cannabis is the most widely used illicit drug so it is predictably the first illicit drug most people encounter.
 Likewise, underage smoking and alcohol use typically precede cannabis use.
 There is simply no conclusive evidence that the drug effects of cannabis are causally linked to the subsequent abuse of other illicit drugs.
 Correlation does not equal causation.
 A very recent study by the National Institute on Drug Abuse concludes that: